bestesengul/AutismSpectrumDisorderProject-ScienceExperiment/README.md

 Within the scope of the project, a game based educational application simulating Science experiments is first developed.

-The educational application is developped with Unity by @Barış Kılıç, Beste Şengül and Berkay Sarıalioğlu.
+The educational application is developped with Unity by Barış Kılıç, Beste Şengül and Berkay Sarıalioğlu.

 Thanks Muhammed Erdoğan for his important contributions.